metablockshq/metablocks.world/src/content/pages/contact.md

 ---
 title: Contact
 heroImg: /img/content/site/contact.svg
 ---
 ## Email
-If you have a project to work on, please reach us at `sales at krimlabs dot com`.
+If you have a project to work on, please send an email `sales at krimlabs dot com`.

-Please don't send blog requests, questions or anything else to this email.
-It will probably be ignored.
-Twitter is a better option for non-work related requests.
+Twitter is a better place for blog requests, questions or anything else.

 For open source support, please raise an issue on the repository in question.

-## LinkedIn
+## Other places
-You can also follow us on LinkedIn at https://www.linkedin.com/company/krimlabs
+You can also follow Krim Labs on [LinkedIn](https://www.linkedin.com/company/krimlabs) and [Github](https://github.com/krimlabs).

 ## Mailing Address
 B1/638 A, 2nd Floor, Janakpuri, New Delhi- 110058